 - Parents are also able to enrol their child in any other government school if that school has capacity to enrol additional students from outside of their intake area while reserving enough places for the students within their intake area.

 - Intake areas are essential for schools to be able to plan for expected student enrolments and make sure they have the facilities and staff they need to best support their students’ learning.

 - Each Tasmanian government primary school and combined (district) school has a geographical intake area marked by a boundary line on a map of the area around the school.

-- The intake area boundaries take into account student enrolment patterns, residential developments, Australian Bureau of Statistics demographic data, public transport routes and road access.
+- The intake area boundaries take into account student enrolment patterns, Australian Bureau of Statistics demographic data, public transport routes and road access.

 - The School Intake Area Maps for primary schools and combined schools are published on the Department of Education’s (DoE) website.

 - High schools don’t have intake area boundaries on a map.
 High schools have an intake area school or schools that are associated with their high school (for example: Huonville Primary School is an intake area school for Huonville High School).

 - When your child finishes primary school they are automatically entitled to enrol at their school’s intake area high school.

 - DoE is required to review intake area boundaries at least once every five years to ensure the boundaries remain current as communities and demographics change.

 - DoE is undertaking a review of primary and combined school intake area boundaries in 2018-19 with a two stage consultation process to receive community feedback.
 The review is now in its second consultation stage.

 - It is not within the scope of the review to change where primary school students can attend high school.

 - Feedback received during the consultation process will be used to determine the intake areas which will apply to students who are enrolling at a Tasmanian government primary or combined school for the first time in 2021 or later.